-Early in each calendar year the McLean County Regional Planning Commission (MCRPC) initiates the update of the Transportation Improvement Program (TIP), the five-year compilation of transportation projects programmed or planned by the participants in the metropolitan transportation planning process.
-That process is directed by the U.S. Department of Transportation These include projects to be undertaken by the City of Bloomington, the Town of Normal, McLean County and the Illinois Department of Transportation, as well as the programmed activities of urban area transit providers, both public transit and that conducted non-profit agencies.
+Early in each calendar year the McLean County Regional Planning Commission (MCRPC) initiates the update of the Transportation Improvement Program (TIP), the five-year compilation of transportation projects programmed or planned by the participants in the Bloomington-Normal Area metropolitan transportation planning process, as directed by the U.S. Department of Transportation, Federal Highway Administration, and the Illinois Department of Transportation.

+This includes transportation system projects to be undertaken by the City of Bloomington, the Town of Normal, McLean County and the Illinois Department of Transportation, as well as the programmed activities of urban area transit providers, both public transit and that conducted by non-profit transportation and social service agencies.

-This process arises from MCRPC's role as the metropolitan planning organization (MPO) for the Bloomington-Normal urbanized area.
-An MPO is designated and created when an urbanized area meets or exceeds a population of 50,000 people.
+The metropolitan planning process arises from MCRPC's role as the metropolitan planning organization (MPO) for the Bloomington-Normal urbanized area.
+An MPO is designated and created when an urbanized area meets or exceeds a population of 50,000 people1.
 The combined population of Bloomington and Normal reached that milestone in the 1960s, and pursuant to the federal process, the Governor designated the McLean County Regional Planning Commission for our area in 1967.

-Metropolitan planning organizations exist to conduct a continuing, cooperative, and comprehensive, or 3-C, transportation planning process.
+Metropolitan planning organizations exist to conduct a continuing, cooperative, and comprehensive (3-C) transportation planning process.
 The MPO provides a forum for the development of transportation policies and plans.
-At minimum the planning process must include any transportation project in which federal funding is used; in McLean County, we report on locally funded transportation projects as well, to provide better context regarding the levels of investment made by each level of government.
+At minimum the planning process must include any transportation project in which federal funding is used; in McLean County, we report on locally funded transportation projects as well, to provide better context regarding the investment made by each level of government.
 The Transportation Improvement Program is the core document for analyzing the scope and scale of transportation investment in our metropolitan planning area (see Appendix 5).